-These clean eating blueberry corn muffins make a wonderful, sweet snack even Elvis would be proud to eat!
+These blueberry corn muffins make a wonderful, sweet snack even Elvis would be proud to eat!

 If you follow me on Facebook, you’ve probably heard me going on and on lately about making some of Elvis’s favorite recipes and photographing them for Elvis International Magazine.

 I was very excited about this project because I’m a huge fan of Elvis’s music.
 I don’t think I’ve taken my Elvis CD out of my car’s CD player in months.
 My son knows all the songs by heart (Gotta love a 2-year-old who sings Elvis, even if you’re not a fan!).
 His favorite song is “Teddy Bear”.
 He listens to the entire song in complete silence, and at the very end, and at the top of his lungs he sings, “teddy beeeaaaarrrrr.
 Oooooooooo.”
 It’s too cute for words.